- Innovation Insights

 Without expertise in analytics and IP law, the analysis can be opaque and hard to understand.

-It's very, very labour intensive, it's kind of a black box process.
+It's very, very labor intensive, it's kind of a black box process.

 Their job then is to take all of this IP voodoo stuff and explain it to their bosses.